-- 3.1.1 Membership of the Board is subject to a minimum of two (2) directors and a maximum of twelve (12) directors.
-It is a requirement by Bursa where at least 2 directors or 1/3 of the Board, whichever is higher, must be independent members. - 3.1.2 Under the MCCG 2017, it is best practice that at least 1/2 of the Board comprises independent directors. - 3.1.3 The Board will also consider issues with regards gender diversity.
+3.1.1 Membership of the Board is subject to a minimum of two (2) directors and a maximum of twelve (12) directors.
+It is a requirement by Bursa where at least 2 directors or 1/3 of the Board, whichever is higher, must be independent members.